 We adhere to high scientific and ethical standards: Pfizer's work with health care professionals is based in sound science and focused on improving patient health.
 We are committed to meeting the highest of ethical standards in our work with health care professionals to ensure the integrity of these relationships and their value to patients.

-Our work is governed by laws, regulations and policies: Since Pfizer's work with health care professionals directly impacts the lives and health of patients, it is governed by a range of federal and state regulations, in addition to our own internal policies.
+Our work is governed by laws, regulations and policies: Since our work with health care professionals directly impacts the lives and health of patients, it is governed by a range of federal and state regulations, in addition to our own internal policies.

-- These help assure ethical relationships with your doctor.
+- These promote ethical relationships with health care professionals and institutions.

 - Pfizer expects each of our employees to share a commitment to ethical relationships and has established mandatory training programs and controls to help ensure all employees understand and adhere to these policies.

 - We conduct audits to ensure compliance with our policies.

 - Pfizer’s 2009 Corporate Integrity Agreement with the Office of Inspector General codified our commitment to increasing the transparency of our business practices, including commitments to report grants, political contributions, and physician payments; and to list clinical trials.

 - Pfizer has fully adopted the PhRMA Code, which is a voluntary set of industry guidelines governing biopharmaceutical company relationships with U.S. health care professionals.